metabase/metabase/docs/users-guide/14-x-rays.md

 If you still have questions about X-rays or comparisons, you can head over to our [discussion forum](https://discourse.metabase.com/).
 See you there!

----

-## Next: setting up alerts

-Learn how to get notified when one of your questions meets or goal or has results with [alerts](15-alerts.md).